 Asset Name Matcher

-¹ - The Docker cleanup policy checks against the tagged components only.
-Only when the Docker - Delete unused manifests and images task has run will the cleanup be 'complete'.
+¹ - The Docker cleanup policy only checks against the tagged components.
+Cleanup is only complete when the Docker - Delete unused manifests and images task has run.

-"N/A" in the above table means Sonatype does not believe that the criteria applies to the format as built (though acknowledges it is possible people may have their own schemes).
+"N/A" in the above table means Sonatype does not believe that the criteria applies to the format as built but acknowledges that it is possible that some customers may have their own schemes.
 If you believe this to be untrue, feel free to contact us at firstname.lastname@example.org and let us know.

 |Format||What is considered prerelease|